eecanada/pig-game/README.md

 # Description

 * Pig-Game is a game where two players take turns rolling a dice until one player reaches 100 and wins.
 If a player rolls a one they lose their current score and it becomes the next players turn.
 If a player rolls two sixes in a row then their whole global score is reduced to zero and it becomes the next player's turn.
+This game was made to practice DOM manipluation.

 # Technologies Used
 * JavaScript